 Laws regulating the adoption process often vary quite a bit from one state to the next, with just a handful of states signing onto the Uniform Adoption Act.
 Adoption laws regulate who may adopt a child, who may be adopted, and how the procedure unfolds.
-According to New Jersey adoption laws, anyone may be adopted (but must be 10 years younger than the petitioner) and a six-month home residency is required prior to finalization of the adoption.
+According to New Jersey adoption laws, anyone may be adopted (but must be 10 years younger than the petitioner, or the person wishing to adopt) and a six-month home residency is required prior to finalization of the adoption.

 In order to become a foster parent (short-term "adoption"), you must be 18 or older, in reasonable health, and you must prove that you can provide the child with a safe home environment.
 In many ways, the laws surrounding foster care are identical to those regarding adoption.

 Obviously, you don't have to be an attorney to adopt a child, but statutes are often written in "legalese" and can be challenging to decipher.
 In order to better help you understand New Jersey's adoption laws, we've provided a plain-English summary of the main elements of the law below.

 |Age that Child's Consent Needed||10 years and older (to be given consideration)|